Federal Appropriations Bill Offers Potential Tourism Expansion from Mexico

 “Modernizing and expanding Arizona and Mexico’s approved cross border travel fuels jobs, promotes commerce, and expands economic opportunity across our state,” said Arizona senior Senator Kyrsten Sinema.

-“Our state benefits in so many ways from our strong relationship with Mexico—and this pilot program will strengthen those ties," said Rep. Greg Stanton.
+“Our state benefits in so many ways from our strong relationship with Mexico—and the creation of a pilot program will strengthen those ties," said Rep. Greg Stanton.
 "This is a critical first step to expand the travel zone to those with valid Border Crossing Cards, and it's going to open Arizona to more business, more tourism, and more economic opportunities."

 “Arizona’s economic growth has been created largely in part by our welcoming business environment and tourist attraction,” said Rep. Schweikert.
-“By expanding the accessibility for our neighbors in Mexico across the state we will continue to grow our economy and help support local businesses, I am pleased to see this legislation in the final package, and look forward to seeing the economic growth it will provide for Arizona.”
+“By expanding the accessibility for our neighbors in Mexico across the state we will continue to grow our economy and help support local businesses, I am pleased to see this report language in the final package, and look forward to seeing the potential economic growth it could provide for Arizona.”

 “As a representative of a district that shares a border with Mexico, I know first hand the direct, real and positive impact of cross-border exchange in our region,” said Rep. Kirkpatrick.
 “Expanding the accessibility of our state to our southern neighbors will enrich our tourism industry, bolster our local economy and strengthen our relationship with Mexico.
 I’m proud to have worked with fellow members of the Arizona delegation and my colleagues on the Appropriations committee to get this much-needed provision added to the final package.”